vives-project-xp/EducationalGame1/Board Game/Missions.md

 Normal Setup.

 ### Rules Changes:
-Whenever a player gains a pollution token they may pay the next player up to an equal amount in money tokens to make them take the pollution instead.
+Whenever a player gets a Pollution Token, they may choose to pass it to the player on their left instead.
-That player then is allowed to pay twice the original sum to move this pollution to the next player.
-This continues until no one can pay this any longer.
-Players get to discard one pollution token per nature tile they own at the end of their turn.
-Keep these pollution tokens seperate as they will count towards your end score.
+When they do so, they must give them one of their Population token as compensation.
+That player also gets to pass it along once more but at the cost of 2 Population tokens.
+This can continue until a player decides to keep the Pollution token.

 ### End of game:
-The player who cleared the most pollution tokens during the game gains +10 Pops at the end of the game.
-All other rules still apply.
+Winning and losing as normal.

 ## Mission 2 Capitalism Rules: